freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser.md

 <section id='instructions'>

-Within `tests/2_functional-tests.js`, immediately after the `Browser` declaration add your project URL to the `site` property of the variable:
+Within `tests/2_functional-tests.js`, immediately after the `Browser` declaration, add your project URL to the `site` property of the variable:

 ```js
 Browser.site = 'https://sincere-cone.gomix.me'; // Your URL here